The Ten Bulls (or Ox-herding Pictures) of Zen

 Buddha-mind, our real nature) are not separate, and never have been.
 Prior to

-this awakening has been an ‘experience’—requiring a ‘me’ to experience this 'awakening'.
+this the journey of awakening has been an ‘experience’—requiring a ‘me’ to experience this 'awakening'.
 At the seventh stage, the central illusion of this separation is

 Both Bull and Self Transcended (or Forgotten)